kushaldas/lym/docs/users.md

 ## Users and Groups

-In this chapter we will learn about user and group management on your system, and also about basic access control.
+In this chapter we’ll learn about user and group management on your system, and also about basic access control.

 In Linux everything is associated to an user and a group.
-Based on these values, the system who can access what part of the system.
+Based on these values, the system figures out, who can access what part of the system.
 That includes files, directories, network ports etc.

 ### Finding the owner of file

-We can use *ls -l* command to find the owner, and group of a file or directory.
+We use the *ls -l* command to find the owner, and group of a file or directory.

 ![](img/lsl.png)

 In the above example, fedora is the name of the owner and group both.
-The first value talks about who all can access this file (we will learn about it in some time).
+The first value talks about who can access this file (we will learn about this in a while.)

 ### /etc/passwd file

-*/etc/passwd* contains all the user available in the system.
-This is a plain text file, means you can view the information by using *cat* command.
+*/etc/passwd* contains all the users available in the system.
+This is a plain text file (this means you can view the information by using *cat* command.)

 ```
 $ cat /etc/passwd